 The voltage input block is shown in Fig. 14.
 Three phase inputs L1/A, L2/B, L3/C have common reference line, which is the N (neutral) input.
 Such inputs configuration allows reducing the number of conductors necessary to connect the analyzer to the measured mains.
-Fig. 14 presents that the power supply circuit of the analyzer is independent of the measuring circuit.
+Fig. 14 presents that the neutral view it of the generative of the gene that the power supply circuit of the analyzer is independent of the measuring circuit.
 The power adapter has a nominal input voltage range 100...415 V AC (140...415 V DC) and has a separate terminals.

-The analyzer has one voltage range, with voltage range $\pm 1150V$.
+The analyzer has one voltage range, with voltage range ±1150V.